vladger/CubeFields/README.md

 Saves the player data into a TXT file, to continue later.
 Sound effects and colors, different for each layer.
 Known bugs:
-Camera dizziness (when camera rotated too much over 360 degrees, rotate direction may differ) Not optimized for mobile, may be quite laggy.
+Camera dizziness (when camera rotated too much over 360 degrees, rotate direction may differ).
+Not too optimized for mobile, may be quite laggy.